 Even with a degree, promotion to the position of operations director typically requires proven work experience.
 Employers may request 3-10 years of experience before offering an advanced position.
 Additionally, employers might seek prospective operations directors with credentials as a Certified Professional in Supply Management (CPSM) or Certified Public Accountant (CPA).
 The Institute for Supply Management and the American Institute of CPAs offer these respective credentials.

 Employers typically seek operations director candidates with strong negotiation, organization, communication, problem-solving, and leadership skills.
 Basic computer knowledge in programs like Microsoft Office is necessary, and some employers might require experience with industry specific programs, such as SAP, a business management software.
 Employers also might look for applicants who have industry-specific experience, such as working as a department head or within a unionized environment.

 Career Information for Operations Directors

-Although salaries vary substantially by industry and experience, the average salary for general and operations managers was $119,460 in 2015, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The BLS stated that job prospects for general and operations managers expected to grow by about 7% between 2014 and 2024.
+Although salaries vary substantially by industry and experience, the average salary for general and operations managers was $123,880 in 2018, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The BLS stated that job prospects for general and operations managers expected to grow as fast as average by about 7% between 2018 and 2028.
 Industries with increasing growth, such as health care and technology, were expected to have more opportunities than those with declining growth, like manufacturing (www.bls.gov).